-At Sundance Canyon Academy, we hear from a lot of parents who are curious whether or not a bootcamp will help their lazy teen or tween.
-We are writing on the topic today to highlight the pros and cons of choosing a bootcamp to help your teen or tween stop being lazy and start being more proactive.
+At Sundance Canyon Academy, we hear from a lot of parents who are curious whether or not a boot camp for kids will help their lazy teen or tween.
+We are writing on the topic today to highlight the pros and cons of choosing a teen boot camp to help your child stop being lazy and start being more proactive.

 Having a lazy kid can be so frustrating!
 You give them a list of chores to do, but when you come home, nothing has been done.
 Dishes are left all over the house.
 Their room is a mess.
 It seems like nagging or yelling is the only thing that motivates them, but then you’re both left frustrated.